 The crochet brick stitch is a vintage stitch pattern that has been called by a few different names over the years.
-Whether you call it the crazy stitch, the crazy shell, or the brick stitch, this crochet stitch is one that is fun to work and attractive to the eye.
-It is made using basic crochet stitches, so an advanced beginner should find it possible to crochet this stitch without a problem.
+Whether you call it the crazy stitch, the crazy shell, or the brick stitch, this crochet stitch is fun to work and attractive to the eye.
+It is made using basic crochet stitches, so an advanced beginner should be able to crochet this stitch without a problem.

 A Crochet Shell Stitch